tqdm/tqdm/README.rst

             tqdm.write("Done task %i" % i)
         # Can also use bar.write()

-By default, this will print to standard output ``sys.stdout``. but you can specify any file-like object using the ``file`` argument.
+By default, this will print to standard output ``sys.stdout``.
+But you can specify any file-like object using the ``file`` argument.
 For example, this can be used to redirect the messages writing to a log file or class.